jennceng/js-marathon-es6-modules/js-marathon.md

 #### Step 7 - Building your spaceship's rockets!

 Earth's gravity well is no small task to overcome.
 We're going to need some sturdy rockets to take us to the stars.
+Make a file called `Rocket.js` where we will export a module containing an object literal representing the rocket we will use to propel our spaceship!

-Create a `rocket` object (which we will later mount to our ship for propulsion) via an object literal, and assign it two properties:
+Create a `rocket` object (which we will later mount to our spaceship for propulsion) via an object literal, and assign it two properties:
  1. `fuel` which will default to `0`.
  2. `addFuel` which will be a function that accepts an integer as an argument, adds it to the rocket's fuel, and prints out the new fuel amount.